rozza/mongo-scala-driver/docs/reference/content/getting-started/quick-tour-primer.md

 ## The Observable API

-One of the core goals of the MongoDB JVM Drivers is to be dependency free and not force users to take on a specific library dependency.
-Dependency management can cause interoperability and maintainability issues, which can be costly to maintain.
-The Scala API makes use of an custom implementation of the Observer pattern which comprises three traits:
+One of the goals of the Scala driver is not force users to take on any specific library dependencies which may conflict with the users chosen libraries.
+To achieve this the Scala API makes use of an custom implementation of the Observer pattern which comprises three traits:

 1. Observable
 2. Observer